CarmeTeam/Carme-Docu/InstallDoc/README.md

   - All nodes must have the same timezone.
   - In all nodes, the user must have the same user ID and group ID.
   - The cluster must include 1 head-node and >1 compute-nodes.
-  - SSH access from the head-node to itself must be set for the root user, i.e., `ssh localhost`.
+  - SSH access from the head-node to itself must be set for the root user.
 Neither password nor passphrase is allowed, use SSH keys.
+Refer to: [How to set SSH keys in a cluster](#how-to-set-ssh-keys-in-a-cluster).
   - SSH access from the head-node to the compute-nodes must be set for the root user.
 Neither password nor passphrase is allowed, use SSH keys.
-  - SSH access between the compute-nodes must be set for the root user.
-Neither passwords nor passphrases are allowed, use SSH keys.
+[How to set SSH keys in a cluster](#how-to-set-ssh-keys-in-a-cluster).
   - The head-node and the compute-nodes must share the `/home` and `/opt` directories, e.g., use NFS.

 ## Features & next release